QuantMM/Kernel_ERA/README.md

 * `pipeline_integrity.csv`

 `pipeline_integrity.csv` evaluates whether the requested tasks and post-processing steps completed successfully.
 Observed nonconvergence or interpolation is treated as a simulation result and does not, by itself, constitute a pipeline failure.

+Each main run also creates per-dimension subdirectories (`p_per_set_05`, `p_per_set_20`) holding the resumable condition-by-replication files from which the combined and summary outputs above are assembled.

 ## Main design currently encoded